MDAnalysis/MDAnalysis.github.io/_posts/2026-05-25-gsoc-students.md

 title: Google Summer of Code Students 2026
 ---

-We’re excited to welcome _four_ contributors to MDAnalysis through [Google Summer of Code][gsoc] this year:
+We’re excited to welcome _three_ contributors to MDAnalysis through [Google Summer of Code][gsoc] this year:
 @jauy123, @kunjsinha, and @PardhavMaradani.

 This marks our seventh consecutive year participating as an independent [GSoC organization][mda-gsoc].